Arkadijbojko/webpage/_pages/talks.md

 Visiting Utrecht University, July 2025.

-Visiting University of Oxford, July 2025.
+Visiting the University of Oxford, July 2025.

 Visiting the University of Oslo, August 2025.